April 17, 2017

 In New Business, the Board:

-- Approved a General Purpose School Fund amendment for $27,000 from Middle Tennessee State University to cover the costs of WCS teachers who teach dual credit career and technical education courses.
+- Approved an amendment for the 2016-17 General Purpose School Fund for $30,500 from Middle Tennessee State University to cover costs of WCS CTE teachers.

 - Approved recommended field trip fee requests.

 Board packet information can be found on the school district’s website www.wcs.edu.
-Select About WCS; select Board Meeting Schedule; select the meeting date; and then select Agendas.
+Select About WCS; select Board Meeting Schedule; and select the meeting date.
 Supporting documents are linked from the agenda.